 When you select your insulation material, ask how and when it should be installed.

 Hold Off Framing

 Piping installation methods must also be altered.
 Some people attach water piping to the sides of floor joists.
 You can't do this with an insulated loop system.
 The pipe must stand away from floor joists so that the insulation is not crushed.
 Special inexpensive pipe hangers allow you to do this easily.

-Houses that do not have a recirculating loop system have hot water pipes that branch off a main line and stretch to each fixture.
-The ideal loop system would have you start the return loop as close as possible (within 2 feet) to each fixture.
-The closer the return loop starting point the closer hot water will be to the fixture.
+Houses that don't have a recirculating loop system have hot water pipes that branch off a main line and stretch to each fixture.
+An ideal loop system would have the loop run as close as practical to each fixture.

 Air Locks - BIG PROBLEMS!!